COVID-19 Vaccine Information

-Residency is not required to receive a vaccine from the pharmacies and health care providers on the list.
+Residency is not required to receive a vaccine from the pharmacies or health care providers.

 Residency is not required by county health departments providing the vaccine.

 Both the COVID‑19 vaccines from Pfizer and Moderna require two shots to be effective.
 Both doses need to be from the same manufacturer, spaced 21 or 28 days apart.
 Full protection from the vaccine usually occurs 1–2 weeks after getting the second dose.
 The vaccine from Johnson and Johnson requires only one dose to be effective.